yoda-pa/yoda/README.md

 ```

 #### feedback
-Simple thingy that shows a link to create an issue in the github repository
+To create an issue in the github repository simple thing that shows a link.
+Yeesssssss.
 ```bash
 $  yoda feedback
 For: